lightning/bolts/02-peer-protocol.md

 ### Closing Negotiation: `closing_signed`

-Once shutdown is complete and the channel is empty of HTLCs, the final current commitment transactions will have no HTLCs, and closing fee negotiation begins.
+Once shutdown is complete, the channel is empty of HTLCs, there are no commitments for which a revocation is owed, and all updates are included on both commitments, the final current commitment transactions will have no HTLCs, and closing fee negotiation begins.
 The funder chooses a fee it thinks is fair, and signs the closing transaction with the `scriptpubkey` fields from the `shutdown` messages (along with its chosen fee) and sends the signature;